yukyungkoh/job-postings-data-project/README.md

 The remainder of the project is organized into the following parts:

-## 🔷 Part 1: Categorize Job Titles
+## 🔷 Part 1: Categorize Jobs
-This section explores multiple NLP approaches for classifying job titles into categories, including:
+This section explores multiple NLP approaches for classifying jobs into categories, including:
 - Rule-based methods
 - Supervised learning (e.g., logistic regression, Naive Bayes)
 - Unsupervised learning (e.g., k-means clustering, LDA topic modeling)